kasmith11/NBA.Clustering/NBA_Clustering_Report.md

   tot_withinss = tot_withinss
 )
 ```

+Plots the sum of squares for each level of k so that the optimal k can be chosen (k = 5)

 ``` r
 # Plots the sum of squares for each level of k so that the optimal k can be chosen (k = 5)